wtmga/Spicule-Oscillations/README.md

     1. This script requires the Matlab Image Processing Toolbox which could be downloaded from “Apps" \> “Get more apps" \> search for “Image Processing Toolbox" \> add it to Matlab.

-    2. Download the folder containing the main Matlab script and other functions necessary for it to function.
+    2. Download the needed functions to the same directory as the main script:

+        1.  <span style="color: blue">[Filters for Curvilinear Enhancement](https://www.mathworks.com/matlabcentral/fileexchange/46541-filters-for-curvilinear-enhancement)</span>

+        2.  <span style="color: blue">[fitmethis](https://www.mathworks.com/matlabcentral/fileexchange/40167-fitmethis)</span>

     3. Obtain a video of spicules or spicule-like structures to be detected and analysed, then copy it to the extracted folder.